wp-plugins/404-error-log-report-by-duo-leaf/readme.txt

 === 404 Error log report by Duo Leaf ===
 Contributors: DuoLeaf
-Tags: javascript, js, css, inject
-Requires at least: 3.0.0
+Tags: 404, not found, error 404, 404 report, duoleaf, duo-leaf Requires at least: 3.0.0
 Tested up to: 4.3.1
 Stable tag: trunk
 License: GPLv3

-Generate a report of 404 errors that occurs in your site.
+Generate a report of 404 (page not found) errors that occurs in your site.

 == Description ==

-Generate a report of 404 errors that occurs in your site.
+Generate a report of 404 (page not found) errors that occurs in your site.

 Features

 * Record up to 100 errors
+* Record browser info

 Coming soon features

-* Record browser info
 * Record browser IP
 * Record referral URL
+* Block Urls
+* Block User Ips
+* Redirect 404 pages
+* Get e-mail alerts

 == Installation ==